mpr1255/2025s1_mlci/week7--hosting/TUTORIAL.md

 - Your script is now running and **waiting** for requests
 - It's listening on port 8000
 - It won't stop until you press Ctrl+C
+- If you ping it, you'll see responses in the console

 ### Step 3: Test with curl